-With such a comprehensive perspective, it aims to understand biological processes so well that they could be controlled and tinkered with in order to produce things society needs (drugs, materials, fuels) through Cell factories.
+With such a comprehensive perspective, it aims to understand biological processes so well that they could be controlled and tinkered with in order to produce things society needs (drugs, materials, fuels) through cell factories.
 So instead of being dependent on fossil fuels, we would be shifting towards a bioeconomy.

 Nielsen has now received the Novozymes Prize (awarded by the NovoNordisk Foundation) for the cutting edge work done in his lab.
-Now at Chalmers (Sweden), the lab will study industrial applications of biology to create these cell factories.
+Now located at Chalmers (Sweden), the lab will study industrial applications of biology to create these cell factories.

 According to Nielsen, the €400k (3M DKK) of funding (with no strings attached) will help finance ‘riskier projects‘ that could improve technology based on this Systems Biology research.